-Indicators 2022 2021 Occupational Health & Safety Total Number of Hours Worked 93,836,439 108,792,274 Total Number of Work Days Lost due to Work Injuries 6,706 5,955 Total Number of Recordable Injuries 449 475 By Type of Recordable Work Injury Injuries from contact with objects/equipment 221 190 Injuries from exposure to harmful substance or environments 11 10 Injuries from overextention/muscle strains 111 114 Injuries from slips, trips, and falls 63 41 Injuries from vehicles related accidents 34 17 Injuries from violence/injuries caused by persons/animals 1 4 Injuries from other causes 8 99 Rate of Recordable Work-Related Injuries 0.96 0.87 Total High Consequences Injuries 24 25 By Type of Recordable High Consequence Work Injury Injuries from contact with objects/equipment 14 13 Injuries from exposure to harmful substance or environments - Injuries from overextention/muscle strains 4 3 Injuries from slips, trips, and falls 4 2 Injuries from vehicles related accidents 2 2 Injuries from violence/injuries caused by persons/animals - Injuries from other causes 5 Rate of Recordable Work-Related Injuries 0.05 0.05 Indicators Number of Employee Fatalities due to Work-Related Injuries - Employee Fatality Rate 0.00% 0.00%
+Indicators 2022 2021 Occupational Health & Safety Total Number of Hours Worked 93,836,439 108,792,274 Total Number of Work Days Lost due to Work Injuries 6,706 5,955 Total Number of Recordable Injuries 449 475 By Type of Recordable Work Injury Injuries from contact with objects/equipment 221 190 Injuries from exposure to harmful substance or environments 11 10 Injuries from overextention/muscle strains 111 114 Injuries from slips, trips, and falls 63 41 Injuries from vehicles related accidents 34 17 Injuries from violence/injuries caused by persons/animals 1 4 Injuries from other causes 8 99 Rate of Recordable Work-Related Injuries 0.96 0.87 Total High Consequences Injuries 24 25 By Type of Recordable High Consequence Work Injury Injuries from contact with objects/equipment 14 13 Injuries from exposure to harmful substance or environments - - Injuries from overextention/muscle strains 4 3 Injuries from slips, trips, and falls 4 2 Injuries from vehicles related accidents 2 2 Injuries from violence/injuries caused by persons/animals - - Injuries from other causes - 5 Rate of Recordable Work-Related Injuries 0.05 0.05 Indicators Number of Employee Fatalities due to Work-Related Injuries - Employee Fatality Rate 0.00% 0.00%

-Indicators 2022 2021

 Cases of Work-Related III Health

-Employees 11 168
+Employees

-External Workers - 56
+External Workers

 Number of Fatalities due to Work-Related III Health

-Employees - -
+Employees

-External Workers -
+External Workers

-Notes:

-- 1. Total Hours Worked include total gross hours by all employees during 2022 (Assume 2080 hours for salaried + additional hourly logged hours). - 2.
-Total Hours Worked includes time worked by employees departed during 2022. - 3.
-Total Hours Worked includes Intern hours. - 4.
-High consequence injuries are those from which the worker cannot recover (e.g., amputation of a limb), or does not or is not expected to recover fully to pre-injury health status within 6 months (e.g., fracture with complications). - 5.
-Include injuries as a result of commuting incidents only where transport has been organized by the organization (business-use travel). - 6.
-In reporting on ill Health purposes, external Workers are those who are not employees but whose work and/or workplace is controlled by the organization (most typically those who are working on our premises).
+- 2. Total Hours Worked includes time worked by employees departed during 2022. - 3.
+Total Hours Worked includes Intern hours. - status within 6 months (e.g., fracture with complications). - 5.
+Include injuries as a result of commuting incidents only where transport has been organized by the organization (business-use travel). - those who are working on our premises).
 Common examples include construction workers and independent contractors. - 7.
 COVID-19 not included as a recordable case of Work-Related ill health. - 8.
 Rates have been calculated using 200,000 hours worked normalization factor. - 9.
 Adhering to GRI Standards, 2021 fatality has been removed due to the cause being a commuting accident and not work-related